ahsankhatri/FTP-File-Difference-Utility/README.md

 ### Ignore Scanning Guide ###
 * `*/error_log` will ignore scanning on every directory, but `error_log` will just ignore on *basePath* root.

+### Disclaimer
+* I'm not responsible for any loss or damage occurred upon usage of this library/utility.
+Use at your own risk.

 ### TODO :: 7th-Apr-2015 ###
 1. Add this revision (*file*) to ignore.
-2. Upload/Download selected file(s) to remote.
+2. ~~Upload/Download selected file(s) to remote.~~
 3. Add multiple comparison type *currently signature base method supported*